Beloin/SwarmEngine/README.md

 In our simulation, we will only use a [Boids-like simulation](https://en.wikipedia.org/wiki/Boids), comparing by the proximity of the organisms.
 We have a swarm moving on its way and a single organism stopped.
+Each organism has its "attraction force".
 When the Swarm pass close by the Organism, they are attracted to the swarm, moving closely to swarm without knowing where they are going.

 ## One Organism Attraction Example